javid4u/test/Installation-&-Usage.md

 **BACKUP FIRST!!**

-Users just have to copy the files and folders I’ve provided into the OpenEMR directory, details below:
+Users just have to copy the files and folders I’ve provided, into the OpenEMR directory.
+Details below:

 **Files Modified: (replace the existing)** /var/www/openemr/library/globals.inc.php